 So while the definition of a maid or housekeeper depends on who you’re talking to, the tasks and responsibilities involved are often the same.
 What’s most important is that the employee is comfortable in their role.

-A housekeeper on the other hand can either live in or live out and generally spends more of their time working for one family within one property or estate:
+A housekeeper, on the other hand, can either live in or live out.
+They generally spend more of their time working for one family within one property or estate:

 - A housekeeper is a professional that cleans, tidies and ensures your home and property is well cared for.
-This is a popular choice for properties in need of flexibility and security provided by a live-in housekeeper that can assist with errands, cooking, childcare and security when the property is vacant.
+This is a popular choice for properties in need of flexibility and security provided by a live-in housekeeper.
+They can assist with errands, cooking, childcare, and security when the property is vacant.

 So which one do you need?

-If you’re still not sure whether you need a cleaner (maid) to visit you once or twice a week, or a full-time housekeeper to dedicate more time to looking after your home, here are some considerations to help you decide:
+If you’re still not sure whether you need a cleaner (maid) to visit you once or twice a week.
+Or a full-time housekeeper to dedicate more time to looking after your home?
+Then here are some considerations to help you decide:

 - The size of your property